sappelhoff/sp_experiment/README.md

 - `Sex`: Dropdown menu to indicate the biological sex of the participant
 - `Condition`: Dropdown menu: "Active" or "Passive"

 The experiment is setup as such that the inputs in the GUI are restricted.
- Feel free to adjust.

- Importantly, you have to set the `yoke_map` in the `sp.py` file.
+More general settings can be changed in the `define_settings.py` file.
+Most importantly, you have to set the `yoke_map`.
 This is a dictionary that determines which replay of an active condition a participant sees when they are in the passive condition.

  Example:

  ```python
 yoke_map = {1:1, 2:1}